squinkylabs/CVfunk-Modules/README.md

 ## Features

 - **Multi-Stage Envelopes**: Six independent envelope generators with configurable time and curve settings for intricate modulation possibilities.
+- **Adjustable Range**: Button and indicator lights above the WIDTH inputs allow you to set the range smoothly from audio rate sounds to minute long cycles.
 - **Curve and Slant Control**: Adjustable curve and slant parameters for shaping the envelope's attack and decay characteristics.
 - **Attenuation Inputs**: Dedicated attenuation controls for slant, curve, and time parameters to fine-tune envelope responses.
-- **End of Cycle Outputs**: Individual EOF outputs for each envelope stage, offering synchronization options with other modules.
+- **End of Cycle Outputs**: Individual EOF outputs for each envelope stage, offering synchronization options with other modules and extensive self-patching possibilities.
 - **Voltage Control**: Extensive CV inputs for real-time modulation of all key parameters, enhancing dynamic interaction within patches.
-- **Polyphonic Capabilities**: Designed to support polyphonic inputs, enabling complex voice modulation within a polyphonic setup.
+- **Polyphonic Capabilities**: Designed to support up to four polyphonic inputs, enabling complex voice modulation within a polyphonic setup.

 ## Usage

-1. **Set Envelope Stages**: Adjust TIME1 and TIME6 knobs to define the initial and final stages of the envelope's duration.
+1. **Set Envelope Stages**: Adjust TIME1 and TIME6 knobs to define the initial and final stages of the envelope array, the other outputs will take intermediate values.
-2. **Shape Modulation**: Use SLANT and CURVE knobs to shape the envelope's trajectory, creating everything from linear to exponential responses.
+2. **Shape Modulation**: Use SLANT and CURVE knobs to shape the envelope's trajectory, creating everything from logarithmic to linear to exponential responses.
 3. **Dynamic Control**: Patch CV signals into the respective attenuation inputs for real-time modulation of slant, curve, and time parameters.
 4. **Monitor Envelopes**: Observe the module's LED indicators for real-time visual feedback on the envelope stages and end-of-cycle signals.
 5. **Integrate with System**: Utilize the EOF outputs to trigger or synchronize with other modules, creating complex rhythmic patterns or sequences.